AlanaHenry/AlanaHenry/README.md

 ## 📈 The "Work in Progress" Tracker
 Beginner mode: currently learning, breaking things, and fixing them.

-• **Learning to Visualize:** Making Tableau look like art while actually being useful ( My first project is live below!📚)

-• **The Logic Leap:** Moving from simple Excel math to building risk models that account for things like systematic failure and "The Multi-Factor Trap."

 • **SQL & R:** Currently in the "why is this ccode not working?" phase of my journey.
 (Progress > Perfection).